Canadian Vickers Vedette: Design and development

-Based on a preliminary design in early 1924 for a "flying boat" by R.K.Pierson of the British company Vickers, the Canadian Vickers Vedette was a two/three-seat single-engine pusher aircraft.
-The design was passed over to the subsidiary Canadian Vickers Limited of Longueuil, Quebec (formed in 1911) where Wilfrid Thomas Reid served as Chief Engineer.
+Based on a preliminary design in early 1924 for a "flying boat" by R.K.Pierson of the British Vickers company, the Canadian Vickers Vedette was a three-seat single-engine pusher biplane.
+The design was passed to the subsidiary Canadian Vickers Limited of Longueuil, Quebec (formed in 1911) where Wilfrid Thomas Reid served as Chief Engineer, whose duties included overseeing the creation of all the needed detail drawings.

 The prototype Vedette I was first flown on 4 November 1924, powered by a 200 hp Rolls-Royce Falcon III.
 It was subsequently fitted with 210 hp Wolseley Viper, 200 hp Wright J-4 and 215 hp Armstrong Siddeley Lynx engines for testing.
 Several versions of the Vedette were produced, including two amphibious versions and one with an enclosed cabin on an all-metal hull.
-With the exception of these major changes, most of the remaining differences between versions were relatively minor and not externally visible.
-Each version was produced with a range of optional engine types.
+With the exception of the engine changes, most of the remaining differences between versions were relatively minor.
+Visible differences included the wingtip floats, fuel tanks, and external strakes add to the rear fuselage.
+Each version was produced with a variety of engine types, so that Mk.IIs used the 215 hp Lynx IV, the 200 hp Wright J-4 or the 220 hp Wright J-5, while the Mk.V used the Lynx IV, the Wright J-5 or the 300 hp Wright J-6.

-Canadian Vickers Limited developed and produced a series of follow-up designs intended for use in the Canadian north (none were related design-wise to the Vedette):